cloudevents/spec/subscriptions-api.md

 ##### accessTokenExpiresUtc
 - Type: Timestamp
-- Description: An absolute UTC instant at which the token shall be considered expired.
+- Description: An absolute UTC instant at which the token SHALL be considered expired.

 - Constraints: